cp3402-students/cp3402-2021-site-cp3402-2021-team06/LOCALDEVELOPMENT.md

 ---

 ## 2. Set Up Cognac Box
-1. Open *Cmder* or other relevant Git enabled console and navigate to desired project directory.
+1. Open *Cmder* or other relevant Git enabled console and navigate to your desired project directory.
 2. Run the command `git clone https://github.com/reddingwebpro/cognacbox.git my-project` replacing *"my project"* with your desired folder name.
 3. `cd my-project`
 4. Open your WordPress download and move all of **wordpress** into the **public** folder **except for wp-content** replacing any existing files.